iced-rs/iced_audio/README.md

 * WavetableView - same as oscilloscope but specifically for rendering single waveforms instead of an audio signal

-## Each continuous widget can accept one of four types of parameters:
+## Each input widget with a continuous output can accept one of four types of parameters
 * FloatParam - a linear range of f32 values
 * IntParam - a discrete range of i32 values.
 This will cause the widget to "step" when moved.
 * LogDBParam - a logarithmic range of decibel values.
 Values around 0 dB will increment slower than values farther away from 0 dB.